 NTDLS.ExpressionParser

 License: MIT License

-This is open source under the MIT License.
+This is open source software licensed as MIT License.
 You can obtain the source code from GitHub or browse the releases for source code associated with specific versions.
 If you make any changes which you feel improves this application, please feel free to submit a pull - request.

+NTDLS.ExpressionParser